3mdeb/news-and-ideas/post.md

 In 64-bit architecture convention changed a little, because first 5 parameters (except structures bigger than 8 bytes) are passed through registers: `RDI`, `RSI`, `RDX`, `RCX`, `R8` and R9.
-As you can see on above code, return value is put into %rax register (unless it's too big), but as main return 32-bit value, `EAX` register is actully used.
+As you can see on above code, the return value is put into %rax register (unless it's too big), but as the main return 32-bit value, `EAX` register is actually used.

 RBX, RBP, and R12-R15 are considered callee-save, which means, that all functions should provide that their values